UK DEMAND FOR LITHIUM

 Lithium is also used throughout different medications, high temperature lubricants, lithium hydride is used as a means of storing hydrogen for use as a fuel.

 The demand for Lithium is ever growing as many countries want to reach their new green targets.
-Electric cars will play a huge role in reducing the use of fossil fuels and therefore increase the demand for lithium as one of the key elements in the batteries.
+This growth is largely driven by increased demand for electric vehicles and the reduction in fossil fuel use.

 At Weardale Lithium we are working towards a greener future and hope to work with local communities to complete the project.